sah/java-tutorial/02-Setup.md

     C:\sauce-tutorial>mvn archetype:generate -DarchetypeRepository=http://repository-saucelabs.forge.cloudbees.com/release -DarchetypeGroupId=com.saucelabs -DarchetypeArtifactId=quickstart-webdriver-testng -DarchetypeVersion=1.0.10 -DsauceUserName=<!-- SAUCE:USERNAME --> -DsauceAccessKey=<!-- SAUCE:ACCESS_KEY -->

-You will be prompted to enter a group id (for example, com.yourcompany), artifact id (for example, sauce-tutorial), version (defaults to 1.0.10-SNAPSHOT) and package (defaults to the group id).
+You will be prompted to enter a group id (for example, com.yourcompany), artifact id (this is the directory that the files will be created in, for example, sauce-tutorial), version (defaults to 1.0-SNAPSHOT) and package (defaults to the group id).
 Once these values are entered, the sample project files are created in the `C:\sauce-tutorial` directory.

 <!-- SAUCE:END_PLATFORM -->